4nd3r/tiny-matrix-bot/README.md

 * `TMB_SENDER`
 * `TMB_BODY`

-For compatibility (fow now), message body is also given as first argument.
+For compatibility message body is also given as first argument.
+I'll probably remove this in future.

 Standard output (if exit code is zero) will be sent to room as plain text.